AQUA-FAANG/salmon-trout-pike-alignment/readme.md

 The __blocks__ are manually curated and can be found in the table `Salmonid_Synteny_for_alignments_2023.04.12.xlsx`.
 The Atlantic salmon chromosomes are used as reference, i.e. there is one block for each salmon chromosome (this is Ssal_A in the table and is used as block ID).
 For each block the coordinates for the corresponding syntenic regions in the other (sub-)genomes are specified (typically multiple regions from multiple chromosomes).
 Note that every part of each genome is represented twice in the table since a duplicated genome is used as reference.

-The coordinates from the alignments output from cactus are relative to the extractes syntenic regions, a.k.a. __block coordinates__, and must be converted back to original coordinates.
+The coordinates from the alignments output from cactus are relative to the extracted syntenic regions, a.k.a. __block coordinates__, and must be converted back to original coordinates.

 ## Overview
 This repository contains a set of scripts to: